Can You Fix Your Spider or Varicose Veins at Home?

 They occur when the valves within the veins stop working properly.
-The exact cause of spider veins is unknown, but it is believed that heredity, pregnancy, trauma, aging, hormones and even sun damage can play a role.
-Typically, spider veins do not pose a health risk and are more of a cosmetic issue.
+The exact cause of the disease is unknown, but it is believed that heredity, pregnancy, trauma, aging, hormones, and even sun damage can play a role.
+Typically, they do not pose a health risk and are more of a cosmetic issue.

 Varicose veins can be blue, red, or even flesh-colored and look like bulging cords above the skin.
 These veins lie deeper within the body, and, like spider veins, are caused when valves in the vein stop working.